Canterbury rugby league team: 2007 results

 Before the start of the 2007 season legendary coach Philip Prescott retired and was replaced by former New Zealand national rugby league team prop Brent Stuart.
 The Bulls finished the regular season in 3rd place.
 The highlight of the season was a 72–8 thrashing of the Waicoa Bay Stallions.
 The Bulls lost the Preliminary Final to Harbour League.

 Bartercard Premiership

 In 2008 and 2009 they played in the Bartercard Premiership where they made both grand finals.
 They finished minor premiers both years and defeated Auckland in the 2009 final.

 Current

 In 2010 the team was replaced in national competitions by one represented the new South Island Zone.
 Canterbury lost the Rugby League Cup to Auckland on Queen's Birthday 2012, after holding it since 2009.

 In 2013 the Canterbury Bulls were added to the Albert Baskerville Trophy, replacing the South Island Scorpions.
 Until 2016 the Bulls represented the entire South Island and were able to select players from the other South Island districts.

+Rugby League Tour Matches

+Since 1912, Canterbury had been a frequent stop for international touring rugby league teams.